-- Maximize athletic performance and endurance through nutrition.
+- Learn how to optimize athletic performance and endurance through nutrition.

-- Gain a detailed learning of the vitamins, minerals, enzymes, bioflavonoids, deficiencies, therapeutic dosages, adverse reactions, and toxicity in the body.
+- Gain a detailed understanding of vitamins, minerals, enzymes, bioflavonoids, as well therapeutic dosages, adverse reactions, and toxicity in the body.

 - Explore the foundations of botanical medicine, herbs and their properties, actions, medicinal uses, and contraindications.

-We built our 100-hour Holistic Entrepreneur Certificate of Excellence right into this program!
-Each phase of developing a successful practice is discussed, with emphases on creating a Marketing Plan designed to produce immediate and sustainable income.
-We coach you through the stages of entrepreneurship and help you create an action-plan for success.
-You will learn the skills to speak and write about your services and offerings with confidence, as well as how to effectively use social media and Webinars to build both awareness and success.
+We purposefully built our 100-hour Holistic Entrepreneur Certificate of Excellence into this program.
+This includes a discussion of each phase in the development of a successful practice, with an emphasis on creating a Marketing Plan designed to produce immediate and sustainable income.
+We coach you through each stags of entrepreneurship and help you create an Action-Plan for success.
+Learn and practice the skills needed to promote your services and offerings with confidence, as well as how to effectively use social media and Webinars to build both awareness and success.